umarhassan-mitodl/21l.021-spring-2022/content/pages/class-summaries.md

 ### Session 11: Shakespeare, *Twelfth Night*

-As with your reading of Shakespeare's *The Taming of the Shrew*, you are free to use any print edition for *Twelfth Night* or the [one available through MIT](http://shakespeare.mit.edu/twelfth_night/index.html).
+As with your reading of Shakespeare's *The Taming of the Shrew*, you are free to use any print edition for *Twelfth Night* or the {{% resource_link "84dfe5d3-773d-464b-90b4-4f9284369805" "one available through MIT" %}}.
 Please read Acts I-III and post at the discussion board before class.

 We will be thinking about Shakespeare's so-called "green world" or festive comedy (see Northrop Frye's chapter, "The Argument of Comedy," in "Comedy Resources/Theories of Comedy" for further background): the use of farce in sometimes uneasy conjunction with romantic love plots (developed more fully than in *Shrew)*; Plautine twinning and Elizabethan Fools; dressing, undressing, and fluid gender roles and sexuality; the language of courtly love and its relationship with servitude and the (again Plautine) reliance on clever servants; verbal wit and Shakespearean "quibbles"; and/or other connections or innovations you notice.